AG-aliyu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-Display the first 10 lines of /etc/passwd
-6-A script that displays the third line of the file iacta Task 6- A script that displays the third line of the file iacta
+6-A script that displays the third line of the file iacta Task 6- A script that displays the third line of the file iacta 7- A shell script that creates a file named exactly containing the text Best School ending by a new line.